lgpasquale/cupid/README.md

 # CMake Utilities for Project Installation and Development
-This is a set of utility CMake scripts aimed at easing the development of CMake based projects.
+This is a set of CMake scripts aimed at easing the development of CMake based projects.
 The main goal is ease of use both for the developer and for the end user.

+They provide:
 - Dependency management
   - Dependencies are installed through CMake, making their insallation portable
   - Support for dependency graphs (each dependency can itself have other dependencies)